rixed/junkie/README.md

   capturing on "any" interfaces) and 802.1q vlan tags.
 All other Ethernet extensions are ignored.

-- Http parser does not support multi-line headers.

 - ARP parser knows only Ethernet and IP addresses.

 - DNS parser supports MDNS, NBNS and LLMNR in the extend where these protocols